 An on-premises Controller has both an active secure (HTTPS) port and an HTTP port.
-Agents can use either to connect to the Controller.
+Agents can use either port to connect to the Controller.
 By default, the certificate used for the secure connection is a self-signed certificate.
-The .NET agents cannot connect on a secure port that uses a self-signed certificate, so you will need to apply your own certificate to the port.
-App Agents connecting to an AppDynamics SaaS Controller also must use an HTTPS connection.
+The .NET Agents cannot connect on a secure port that uses a self-signed certificate, so you will need to apply your own certificate to the secure port.
+App Agents connecting to an AppDynamics SaaS Controller must use an HTTPS connection.

 To implement SSL for the Controller-agent connection:

-- Set the application server primary port to the SSL port, by default 8181.
+- Set the application server primary port to the SSL port, 8181 by default.
 See Port Settings.

 - Install a trusted certificate, see Controller SSL and Certificates.

 - Configure your agents for SSL.
-See the following sections, App Agent Security and Machine Agent Security, for more information.
+See App Agent Security and Machine Agent Security.

 SaaS Controller Secure Connections

 SaaS Controllers require the use of SSL.
-Thus, you only need to enable SSL in the configuration settings for your agents and connect them to the secure Controller port, 443.
-For more information, see the following sections App Agent Security and Machine Agent Security.
+Therefore, you only need to enable SSL in the configuration settings for your agents and connect them to the secure Controller port, 443.
+For more information, see App Agent Security and Machine Agent Security.